Unlock your child’s true potential with expert guidance on navigating ADHD in children. Discover effective strategies for helping your child thrive.

 - Makes careless mistakes

-Talk to your child’s teacher if you notice 6 or more of these signs.
-If they have noticed them too, it is recommended to get your child assessed for ADHD.
-Remember that some children with ADHD present without impulsivity or hyperactivity, particularly girls.
+Talk to your child’s teacher if you notice six or more of these common symptoms.
+If they have detected them, too, it is recommended to get your child assessed for ADHD.
+Remember that some children with ADHD, particularly girls, present without impulsive symptoms or hyperactivity.

-- Very active, high energy, ‘driven by motor’
+- Very active, high energy, ‘driven by a motor’

 - Can’t wait in line or their turn when playing

-- Prone to being clumsy and have accidents
+- Prone to being clumsy and having accidents

 - Squirm, fidget, pace